 Coast Guard searching for 2 missing firefighters who disappeared off Florida coast during fishing trip

-The U.S. Coast Guard is searching for two firefighters who appear to have gone missing during a fishing trip in Port Canaveral, Florida, CBS Jacksonville affiliate WJAX-TV reports.
-Brian McCluney and Justin Walker were last seen departing a boat ramp Friday.
+The U.S. Coast Guard is searching for two firefighters who appear to have gone missing during a fishing trip in Florida, CBS Jacksonville affiliate WJAX-TV reports.
+Brian McCluney and Justin Walker were last seen on Friday departing a boat ramp in Port kCanaveral.

 Their families notified the Coast Guard after the pair failed to return home that evening.
 The Coast Guard deployed a search plane and several boats and are being assisted by the Navy and Brevard County Sheriff's Office.